Skip to Content

 How Long Does Preserved Moss Last?
 And How To Keep It Fresh!

 One of the most common uses for preserved moss is around floral and greenery arrangements.
-I like to keep a supply of this on hand for my many projects.
+I like to keep a supply of this moss on hand for my many projects.
+It’s perfect for covering over the styrofoam or other elements that are holding the arrangement together.
+It looks great without requiring any special care.

-Indoors the natural green color of the moss will looking great for years.
+Indoors, the natural green color of the moss will look great for years.

 Sheet Moss is great for DIY Projects like Shamrock Placemats for St. Patrick's Day Tablescape.

-I also have several moss balls that I use in my decor such as these that I used on my porch last year.
+I also have several moss balls that I use in my decor, such as those that I used on my porch last year.

 How Long Does Preserved Moss Last?

-When used indoors, away from direct sunlight, the answer is many years.
-It may need a careful dusting but it will look great for years.
+The answer is many years when used indoors, away from direct sunlight.
+It may need a careful dusting, but it will look great for years.

 How Long will Preserved Moss last - this topiary is over 20 years old and looks great.